peterducai/etcd-tools/best_practices_book.md

 ## ETCD object count

-ETCD hosted on average storage will usually have performance problems when there is more than ~8k of any of objects (like secrets, deployments, replicasets, etc..)
+ETCD hosted on average storage will usually have performance problems when there is more than ~8k of any of objects (like secrets, deployments, replicasets, etc..) unless you use fastest storage (with low latency and high sequential IOPS) on the market.

+For excessive number of events it's not enough to delete them, but rather it should be identified which pod/operator/pipeline is producing those events.

 ## Namespaces